dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-6/setting-up-a-database-resource.md

 ## Using environment variables

 When working across different settings or with secure values like passwords, environment variables are a standardized way to store configurations and credentials.
 Not specific to Python, environment variables are values that are saved outside of software and used within it.
+For a primer on environment variables in Python, check out [this post from our blog](https://dagster.io/blog/python-environment-variables).

 When configuring resources, it’s best practice to load your configurations and secrets into your programs from environment variables.
 You’ve been following this pattern by using `os.getenv` to fetch environment variables from the `.env` file you created in Lesson 2.
 A `.env` file is a standard for project-level environment variables and should **not** be committed to git, as they often contain passwords and sensitive information.